 Heathgrove's volunteering initiatives are designed to expose young women to a variety of human needs in and around Melbourne and further afield.
 The main areas of volunteering include visiting elderly people, assisting children and adolescents with special needs, and outreach to migrants and refugees.

 Refugee Holiday Programs

-Heathgrove prepares volunteers for a variety of community service events and projects, from visiting the elderly, being a camp leader, running programs for refugee programs to participating in overseas projects in developing countries.
+Heathgrove prepares volunteers for a variety of community service events and projects, from visiting the elderly, being a camp leader, and running programs for refugee programs to participating in overseas projects in developing countries.